mpolyak/Infection/README.md

 This project simulates propogating a change through a population using graph traversing.
 A random population of users is generated or loaded from CSV files, where each user has a version number and any number of edges to other users.

-Once the graph is created a full infection can be applied to specific user and it will propogate to any connected edges, incrementing user versions.
+Once the graph is created a full infection can be applied to a specific user and it will propogate to any connected edges, incrementing user versions.

-A limited infection of a given size can be applied, where the system will attempt to find the requested number of users and increment their version.
+A limited infection of a given size can be applied, where the system will attempt to find the requested number of users and increment their versions.

 ## Requirements